 Subsequent to the enactment of Capper-Volstead, Congress crafted three more pieces of legislation to foster horizontal and vertical coordination in the marketplace.
-The Cooperative Marketing Act of 1926 authorized cooperative associations to "acquire, exchange, interpret and disseminate" present or prospective market, statistical and economic data to their members or to other associations.54 The 1926 Act also established the forerunner of the Farmers Cooperative Service55 and vested it with statutory responsibility for conducting economic research and market analysis and for providing organizational, operational, financial and merchandizing advice and other services.56 Among the catalogued vertical activities specifically referred to in the 1926 Act are warehousing, manufacturing, storage, cooperative purchasing of farm supplies, credit, financing, insurance and "other cooperative activities."57
+The Cooperative Marketing Act of 1926 authorized cooperative associations to "acquire, exchange, interpret and disseminate" present or prospective market, statistical and economic data to their members or to other associations.
+The 1926 Act also established the forerunner of the Farmers Cooperative Service and vested it with statutory responsibility for conducting economic research and market analysis and for providing organizational, operational, financial and merchandizing advice and other services.
+Among the catalogued vertical activities specifically referred to in the 1926 Act are warehousing, manufacturing, storage, cooperative purchasing of farm supplies, credit, financing, insurance and "other cooperative activities."57

-The 1926 Act was followed by the Agricultural Marketing Acts of 192958 and 1946.59 The 1929 Act focused on the problem of market instability and sought to curb speculation, to make commodity distribution more efficient and to encourage cooperative marketing.
-60 The 1946 Act, like its predecessor, promoted the development of orderly markets and efficient distribution.61 In particular, the 1946 Act sought to streamline distribution by improving procurement, storage, processing, handling, inspection and transportation systems.62
+The 1926 Act was followed by the Agricultural Marketing Acts of 1929 and 1946.
+The 1929 Act focused on the problem of market instability and sought to curb speculation, to make commodity distribution more efficient and to encourage cooperative marketing.
+The 1946 Act, like its predecessor, promoted the development of orderly markets and efficient distribution.
+In particular, the 1946 Act sought to streamline distribution by improving procurement, storage, processing, handling, inspection and transportation systems.

 It is significant that Congress implicitly recognized that agriculture's salvation depended upon its horizontal and vertical development.
-63 Without
+Without

-^{53.
-7} U.S.C. § 291 (1970) provides, in pertinent part, that [p]ersons engaged in the production of agricultural products as farmers, planters, ranchmen, dairymen, nut or fruit growers may act together in associations, corporate or otherwise, with or without capital stock, in collectively processing, preparing for market, handling, and marketing . . . such products of persons so engaged.
+[p]ersons engaged in the production of agricultural products as farmers, planters, persons engaged in the production of agricultural products as failurers, planters, ranchmen, dairymen, nut or fruit growers may act together in associations, corporate or otherwise, with or without capital stock, in collectively processing, preparing for market, handling, and marketing . . . such products of persons so engaged.
 Such associations may have marketing agencies in common; and such associations and their members may make the necessary contracts and agreements to effect such purposes

-^{55.} The Farmer Cooperative Service's predecessor was called the Division of Cooperative Marketing.
+55. The Farmer Cooperative Service's predecessor was called the Division of Cooperative Marketing.
 Cooperative Marketing Act of 1926, ch.
 725, § 2, 44 Stat.
 802 (1927).
 A concise history of the development and shifting responsibilities of the FCS is collected in 43 FARMER COOPERATIVES, July 1976, at 3-23.

-^{56.
-7} U.S.C. § 453(b)(1) to (7) (1970).
+- 56. 7 U.S.C. § 453(b)(1) to (7) (1970).
 57. Id. § 453(a).

+57. 10. § 455(a).

-^{11.
-12} id. §§ 1141b-1141j.
+58. 12 id. §§ 1141b-1141j.

-58. 12 id. §§ 1621-1629 (1970 & Supp.
+59. 7 id. §§ 1621-1629 (1970 & Supp.
 V 1975).

+60. 12 id. § 1141(a)(1) to (4) (1970).

 61. 7 id. § 1622(d), (e), (g), (k).

 62. Id. § 1622(a)-(c), (h)-(j), (l)-(n).

-63. A. W. Mellon, while Secretary of the Treasury, succinctly underscored the relationship between horizontal and vertical activities when he testified on the proposed Cooperative Marketing Act of 1926:
+63. A. W. Mellon, while Secretary of the Treasury, succinctly underscored the relation-between beginned and warfield estimities when be testified on the proposed Comparison ship between horizontal and vertical activities when he testified on the proposed Cooperative Marketing Act of 1926:

+53. 7 U.S.C. § 291 (1970) provides, in pertinent part, that

+AGRICULTURAL COOPERATIVES 1978]

-vertical coordination, market dislocations and inefficiencies would continue despite horizontal power.64 Without horizontal power and coordination, even the most efficient synchronization of production stages would not offset the adverse effects of uninformed decisionmaking and unequal bargaining power.
-65 Against these two dimensions-horizontal and vertical of modern agriculture, the future role of off-farm integrators must be appraised.
+vertical coordination, market dislocations and inefficiencies would continue despite horizontal power.
+Without horizontal power and coordination, even the most efficient synchronization of production stages would not offset the adverse effects of uninformed decisionmaking and unequal bargaining power.
+Against these two dimensions-horizontal and verticalof modern agriculture, the future role of off-farm integrators must be appraised.
 NBMA and the broiler industry provide a good case study.